Aircloak/aircloak/air/site/api_docs/source/includes/_data_sources.md

 ]
 ```

 The API return value is a list of all data sources.
+Take special note of the `token` field.
+This token must be used when you want to [run a query](#running-a-query) against a data source.

 For the use of error codes in the Web REST API, please consult the [Errors](#errors) section.